 A number of groups have been working to address the threats facing the PIE-Rivers watersheds, with some significant success over the years.
 Until recently, these efforts have not been conducted as part of a region-wide strategy, but rather by individual organizations or groups with varying levels of inter-organizational and inter-agency communication.
-The PIE-Rivers Partnership was formed to increase communication, coordination and collaboration between those involved in restoration, preservation, adaptation and management of the watersheds-from the coastal communities to the headwaters.
+The PIE-Rivers partnership was formed to increase communication, coordination and collaboration between those involved in restoration, preservation and management of the watersheds.

-The individual work of our Partner organizations includes protecting land and wildlife, promoting low-impact development to reduce development impacts, advocating better water management regionally and statewide, helping communities save water to help address low-flow problems, removing dams and other river obstructions, educating the public about the values these rivers provide and the threats they face, organizing recreational programs, climate vulnerability assessment and adaptation, and conducting research and monitoring.
-Many organizations are working to help the region's communities be strong stewards of our water resources and ecosystems, and we have made significant progress.
+Our individual organizations' work includes protecting land and wildlife, promoting low-impact development to reduce development impacts, advocating better water management regionally and statewide, helping communities save water to help address low-flow problems, removing dams and other river obstructions, educating the public about the values these rivers provide and the threats they face, organizing recreational programs, and conducting research and monitoring.
+Several organizations are working to help the region's communities become better stewards of our water resources.

-Our Partnership's work includes looking at the big picture of how to restore these rivers and our region to the healthiest condition that we can realistically achieve.
-This means looking at a wide range of issues that are part of a comprehensive restoration and resiliency program.
+We have made significant progress, especially in addressing the Ipswich River's low-flow problems that led it to be ranked the third most endangered river in the nation in 2003.
+We recognize that it is now time to look at the big picture of how to restore these rivers to the healthiest condition that we can realistically achieve.
+This means looking at a wider range of issues that are part of a comprehensive restoration program.